 If you need to do this for your root account for some reason, you must copy the .bashrc file from the helper archive’s config/root/.bashrc and not use the skeleton profile since it’s a different setup for your root account versus user accounts.

 This section is not really critical, but it does make working on your system a lot easier, faster and a little safer especially when performing actions as root.
 We’ll be creating a more informative and colourful prompt, then adding some colour to our directory displays so you can tell different files and directories apart at a glance and finally, adding some command aliases to cut down on how much we type.

 There are several ways to set a custom prompt, but I like to use /etc/bash.bashrc for the reasons I outlined in my article Custom prompt and command aliases: Why I choose bash.bashrc.
-So open /etc/bash.bashrc and add the following to the end of the file:
+So open /etc/bash.bashrc in your text-editor of choice (nano is always a good choice) and add the following to the end of the file: